ava-labs/avalanche-docs/docs/apis/avalanchego/apis/p-chain.md

 Not recommended for use on Mainnet.
 See warning notice in [Keystore API](./keystore.md).
 :::

-Add a validator to a subnet other than the Primary Network.
-The Validator must validate the Primary Network for the entire duration they validate this subnet.
+Add a validator to a Subnet other than the Primary Network.
+The Validator must validate the Primary Network for the entire duration they validate this Subnet.

 #### **Signature**